← Blog |

 Set the 80/20 rule: 80% of calories from whole, nutrient-dense foods, 20% flexible choices.
 Add a daily fiber minimum (25-35g) and emphasize food source variety.
 This preserves nutritional quality while maintaining the flexibility that drives adherence.

-Do clients need to weigh every food?
+Do clients need to weigh every food on flexible dieting?

 Initially, yes.
 Weighing food for 2-4 weeks helps clients calibrate portion sizes and understand caloric density.
 After that, most clients transition to reliable visual estimates: palm for protein, fist for carbs, thumb for fats.